top of page

 • At-risk families

 Dr. Jacobi's publications include "Brainspotting," a chapter in the 2nd edition of Psychothérapie de la dissociation et du trauma (J. Smith, ed.); "Psychophysiological Therapy" in The Concise Dictionary of Pastoral Care and Counseling (G. H. Asquith, Jr., ed.); "Smelling Remembrance" in Sensing Sacred (J. Baldwin, ed.); and "Using EMDR with Religious and Spiritually Attuned Clients" in EMDR Solutions II (R. Shapiro, ed.)
 She is co-author (with Monika Baumann) of several articles, in English and German, related to Brainspotting with Children and Adolescents, and a chapter, "Brainspotting with Children and Adolescents" in The Power of Brianspotting (G. Wolfrum, ed.)
-Current works-in-progress are related to Brainspotting with children, and Brainspotting as spiritual practice.

 bottom of page